If you build it, they will come.

 This is known as the principle of reciprocity.
 When you start, giving away products or access to service in exchange for a positive review can be mutually beneficial.

 Consider these promotional methods to get the word out about your product or service:

 - Beta Testers: Beta testers can be extremely valuable to you as an entrepreneur.
 Having testers try out your products helps to build up the user base and also refine its features based on the testing results.

-- Offer a free trial of your product: Offering a free trial gives the user the ability to try before they buy.
-Free trials drive users, traffic and virality.
+- Offer a free trial of your product: Offering a free trial gives the user the ability to try before buying.
+Free trials drive users, traffic, and virality.

 - Freemium Features: This is another way to give some of your products away for free while making other more powerful features available for pay.
 Hootsuite does a great job at marketing freemium features.
 Most social media users, even individuals, have more than three profiles to manage.
 With a low-cost upgrade available, it’s easy to take the hook, so to speak.